-- The No. column contains the unique reference number for the indicator.
-In this example the indicator is in the Customer Connections worksheet. - The 'Description' column provides a short explanation of what the indicator is intended to measure. - The 'Basis of reporting' column offers two or three options (depending on the category): - Number (this is used to enter any numerical value other than a percentage or dollar value). - Percentage (in most cases, this is automatically generated from numerical data). - Value (\$). - The data entry cells have been formatted to align with the required degree of accuracy (i.e. the number of decimal places) appropriate for each indicator.
+- The 'indicator number' column contains the unique reference number for the indicator.3 - The 'description' column provides a short explanation of what the indicator is intended to measure. - The 'basis of reporting' column contains data entry cells for: - number4 or percentage5

-If it is not possible to provide the required data for an indicator then the cell should be left blank and a comment added in the 'Comments' cell to explain why the data cannot be provided.
+In some worksheets, the table includes a value (\$) column.6

-The 'Comments' cell should also be used to add explanatory notes where there has been significant change in values from previous reporting periods, or where the licensee feels that additional context to the data provided is necessary.
+The data entry cells have been formatted to align with the required degree of accuracy (that is, the number of decimal places) for each indicator.

-This Handbook uses the term 'distribution system' and 'network' to reflect that the Electricity Industry (Metering) Code 2012 (Metering Code) uses the term 'distribution system' and the NQ&R Code uses the term 'network'.
+- The 'comments' column allows licensees to add explanatory notes, for example where there has been significant change in values from previous reporting periods, or where the licensee feels that additional information will assist the reader to understand the data. - This handbook uses the term 'distribution system' and 'network' to reflect that the Electricity Industry (Metering) Code 2012 (Metering Code) uses the term 'distribution system' and the NQ&R Code uses the term 'network'.

-5 Submission of Completed Distribution Datasheets to the ERA
+3.2 Submission of completed datasheets to the ERA